1211104979/PFT-TT9L-Assignment-/AlienVSZombie/Main game/PART2.md

 11. Load function

 ## Additional Features
-Describe the additional features that has been implemented.

 1. Zombie has a lifesteal effect where, the damage done to the Alien will restore the Zombie health.

 ## Contributions

-List down the contribution of each group members.

 ### Chua Li En